neontribe/ntdr-pas/README.md

 ## Playbooks

+## Install

+    mkdir ~/.drush

+## Examples

+### Pull a copy of remote (Latest, RC or Staging)

+1. Fix permissions on latest
+1. If local exists fix permissions on local
+1. Fetch alias file
+1. Full fs sync from latest to Local
+1. Sync DB latest to local
+1. Set robots.txt to no follow

+    ansible-playbook pull-full-copy.yml -i inventory/cottage-servers-live --limit br --extra-vars="mysql_root_pw=b191wkm target=/var/www/br_0.4.3"

+### Freshen local
+1. Fix permissions on latest
+1. Fix Permissions on local
+1. Sync down latest sites/default/files
+1. Sync down database

-1. Create new RC site from live site.
+### Create new RC site from live site.
 Minor version bump
 1. Fix latest permissions
 1. Sync Live to RC
 1. Sync DB into RC
 1. Create alias file
 1. Sync down alias
 1. Run up and updb
 1. Set testing symlink to point at RC
 1. Set robots.txt to no follow
 1. Fix RC permissions

-1. Push staging site to RC
+### Push staging site to RC
 1. Fix rc permissions
 1. Fix staging permissions
 1. Sync down sites/default/files
 1. Sync up full file system
 1. Run up and dbup
 1. Set robots.txt to no follow
 1. Create change log and patch bump
 1. Run tests on RC

-1. Freshen staging
-    1. Fix permissions on latest
-    1. Fix Permissions on staging
-    1. Sync down latest sites/default/files
-    1. Sync down database
-1. Pull a copy of remote (Latest, RC or Staging)
-    1. Fix permissions on latest
-    1. If local exists fix permissions on local
-    1. Fetch alias file
-    1. Full fs sync from latest to Local
-    1. Sync DB latest to local
-    1. Set robots.txt to no follow
-1. Push a full new deploy
+### Push a full new deploy
 1. Fix permissions on local
 1. Full fs sync from Local to target
 1. Sync DB from local to target
 1. Fix permission on target
 1. Set robots to no follow

-1. Send RC live
+### Send RC live
 1. Put latest into read only
 1. Remote file sync from latest to RC
 1. Remote DB sync from latest to RC
 1. Run up and updb on RC
 1. Set robots.txt to crawl on RC
 1. Set robots.txt to no follow on latest
 1. Rewrite latest symlink to point at RC
 1. Send (new) latest live
 1. Remove testing symlink
 1. Fix latest permission
 1. Create new RC site from live site.
 Minor version bump

-## Install

-    mkdir ~/.drush

-## Examples

-    ansible-playbook pull-full-copy.yml -i inventory/cottage-servers-live --limit br --extra-vars="mysql_root_pw=b191wkm target=/var/www/br_0.4.3"

 ## Using the modules/stages individually